-Running and maintain an efficient and productive contact center is no easy task.
+Running and maintaining an efficient and productive contact center is no easy task.
 Rising up to the demands of customers is becoming more and more difficult every year.
+You don’t have to take our word for it, just take a look at these customer service statistics.
 Customers are looking for fast, simple and above all, helpful service.
 That’s why it’s important to leverage every single advantage your organization can utilize to gain that competitive edge.

 Tools like Slack enable teams to communicate with each other, internally.
 These platforms can also be expanded to offer functionality and features beyond simple text conversations.
 We noticed that Slack itself offers a wide array of different integrations and applications to grow the platform into a complete Contact Center support powerhouse.

 Internal communication between agents, managers and departments may not seem like such a big deal when it comes to a contact center.
 After all, we want agents talking to customers, not each other.
 However, that doesn’t mean internal communication has no place in a contact center, in fact quite the contrary.
 Internal communication enables teams to work together to solve problems faster or discover resolutions to complex inquiries.

 A support line for agents allows for better support, and that’s where tools like Slack fit in nicely.
 Slack is a great platform for a number of reasons: a strong user experience, a simple and inviting design, customization — but more importantly, integrations.
 With the ability to grow and expand Slack, it can be so much more than just a communication tool.

 Of course, the first and most obvious step would be to simply integrate your existing CRM platform into Slack.
 This would enable agents to access and modify CRM data without ever having to leave their communication app.
 Certain channels can be dedicated to CRM updates, and agents can share information and context with one another.